Mikkomario/Utopia-Vault-Scala/README.txt

         two tables into a single model.
 Cases where you need to link more than 2 tables should still be handled using FromRowFactory or FromResultFactory.

+        Result now contains split(Table) method to be used when working with joined tables and FromResultFactories.

 v1.3  ---------------------------------------